leportella/federal-road-accidents/PROJECT.md

 * A `notebooks` folder containing the notebooks on insights and model training
 * A `model` folder containing the final version of the model
 * A `requirements.txt` with software requirements for this project

+By the end of the project, I will like to have a model that has a good accuracy on predicting the type of victims, indicating the most dangerous roads and conditions.